minhN2000/GitHub_Repositories_Classification/README.md

 The data is collected from GitHub including 13,000 training repositories.
 The dataset has been cleaned, and the cleaning process will be announced.

 TODO:
-- Apply Transformer Embed with multiple term and compare the performace
+- Apply Distill Knowledge (combine Bert and DistilBert) and Quantization
 - separate training and data-processing processes